hieuvu-995/applicant-app/README.md

 ## Coding convention

-- You have to format your code using Black before create PR:
+- You have to format your code using Black if want to create PR:

     ```bash
     ./scripts/format-code.sh